jfcloutier/karma_system/research_fellowship/notebook.md

 ## July 9, 2024

-Wrote about intents and action policies.
+Wrote about intents and action affordances.

 ## June 27, 2024